aptos-labs/developer-docs/apps/docusaurus/docs/concepts/blockchain.md

 ### 4. Execution → Storage

-Execution takes the values from its “scratchpad” and sends them to storage for persistence via `DbWriter::save_transactions()`.
-Execution then prunes the old values from the “scratchpad” that are no longer needed (for example, parallel blocks that cannot be committed).
+Execution takes the values from its "scratchpad" and sends them to storage for persistence via `DbWriter::save_transactions()`.
+Execution then prunes the old values from the "scratchpad" that are no longer needed (for example, parallel blocks that cannot be committed).

 For implementation details refer to the [Execution README](https://github.com/aptos-labs/aptos-core/tree/main/execution).